 Determination of Awards

-Northern Lights, Silver and Bronze awards: The entry's final score is the average of the scores from all of its judges.
-Entries are then ranked using standard competition ranking (see below) to determine which entries receive an award.
+Northern Lights, Silver and Bronze awards: The final scores of all entries in a category are ranked using standard competition ranking (see below) to determine which entries receive an award.

 The MAGC board or its designees select a single Best of Show winner from the nominated entries.
 No person with a conflict of interest (see below) may participate in the Best of Show selection process.

 Communicator of the Year Award and Lifetime Achievement Award: Awardees are chosen by the MAGC board or its designees.
 These awards are not necessarily awarded each year.
 See Special Achievement Awards for more information about these awards.

 Standard Competition Ranking